jiahaoliu1891/DATADIGGER/analysis/README.md

 ![alt text](./figure/h1_baby.png "The distribution of rating of the baby's category")

+In this testing, we choose to use the z-test, since we are testing on a reletively larger data, comparing what we are going to test in hypothesis testing 2 and z-test handles larger data better that t-test, they both could do the test though.

 We can reject the null hypothesis since alpha = 0.05 and the test stats is 5.98191204258953, which is positive and indicates that the rejection region is on the right, so we have the corresponding value in z-table as 1.960, which is less than 5.98191204258953.

 Therefore, we can say the products which are in the ‘Baby’ category are of higher quality, these sellers tend to have more quality control in this area compare with the overall rating distribution of all the categories.